tonydhuang/elect-prompting/README.md

 # ELECT Prompting

-This is the repository for paper ["Can Large Language Models Be a Good Evaluator for Review-based Product Question Answering?"](https://dl.acm.org/doi/10.1145/3701716.3715586) @ WWW 2025
+This is the repository including code and data for our paper - ["Can Large Language Models Be a Good Evaluator for Review-based Product Question Answering?"](https://dl.acm.org/doi/10.1145/3701716.3715586) @ WWW 2025

 ## Citation